 When you receive new submissions, how important is the accompanying synopsis?
 Any tips you can offer?

 I never look at the synopsis first, I read the chapters.
 Afterwards, though, it can be useful, and I prefer them to be no longer than a page, showing where the story goes but not giving too much away.
 For plot driven genre fiction this is particularly important.
 Interestingly, I find them more useful than I used to, perhaps through experience: so many times I’ve liked something in the opening chapters but the synopsis didn’t sound interesting and when I ask to read the rest I discover that the novel realises exactly the weaknesses of the synopsis.
 That said, when I have completely fallen in love with an opening I may not even look at the synopsis before asking to see the rest.
-The opening three chapters of Holly Smale’s debut, which became the uber-bestseller, Geek Girl, hooked me immediately and I asked to see the rest in a heartbeat.
+The opening three chapters of Holly Smale’s debut, which became the international bestseller, Geek Girl, hooked me immediately and I asked to see the rest in a heartbeat.
 I didn’t even notice there wasn’t much in the synopsis.
 The reason?
-Holly hadn’t written the whole novel yet!
+Holly hadn’t written the whole novel yet.

 Of course, getting an agent isn’t the end of the line.
 Once they’ve secured a literary agent, what more can a writer do to strengthen their chances of getting published?